sdsdkkk/sdsdkkk.github.io/_posts/2023-03-22-studying-geckos.markdown

 ![Monthly sightings](/images/posts/gecko-monthly-sighting-occurences.png)

 I didn't put any tracker on the geckos like a proper biologists usually do when observing wild animal populations.
-So I estimate the size of the gecko population in the house based on the number of sources from where I heard their voices, where their droppings are, and how many I can see at the same time.
+So I estimated the size of the gecko population in the house based on the number of sources from where I heard their voices, where their droppings are, and how many I can see at the same time.

 One shortcoming of the data collection method I used is that it doesn't record most of those because it was initially meant just for taking notes of each individual gecko's reactions to the sounds I used on them.
 Therefore, the only meaningful data I collected in the dataset that can be used to estimate the size of the gecko population around the house is how many can be seen at the same time.